 Boundaries appear to be maintained with no known boundary disputes or issues.

 East Hill Forest’s attractive features of close proximity to Montpelier and end-of-the-road privacy are enhanced by its distinctive site attributes, which are aesthetically appealing and provide for a wide mix of varied uses.
 The land’s southern end (along the town road) contains a 3-4-acre elevated meadow, with a house and garage centrally located and offering easterly views.
-From this location (elevation 1,040’ ASL (above sea level)), terrain rises to East Hill, located at the land’s western end at a height of 1,680’ ASL.
+From this location (elevation 1,040’ ASL (above sea level)), the terrain rises to East Hill, located at the land’s western end at a height of 1,680’ ASL.
 East Hill forms the upper limits of a watershed wholly contained on the property and drained by a stream that bisects the forest.
-Overall terrain is quite variable, offering areas of gentle slopes, where evidence of an agricultural history remains, coupled with intermittent steeper areas leading to five distinct plateaus.
+The overall terrain is quite variable, offering areas of gentle slopes, where evidence of an agricultural history remains, coupled with intermittent steeper areas leading to five distinct plateaus.
 Rock outcrops are common within both the steeper areas and level plateaus, creating an interesting, scenic mix.

 Two smaller meadows are situated west of the house site at the end of the main internal road.
 Here, a late 1700s homestead was located, as evidenced by numerous stone walls and a stone foundation.
 West of the lower meadow and along the town road, several other attractive potential house sites are available for future development, including various sites along and at the terminus of the main internal road.